 Those words might sound terrifying for anyone who survived the ‘80s, but stay calm – the new generation of perms could persuade you to join the curl world

-And now the perm is coming back – well according to the team at Hershesons.
-And they were one of the first UK pioneers of the blow dry menu, so they know a thing or two about hair trends.
+And now the perm has returned for 2020 with a softer, modern take on the traditional permanent curls – and it could be the solution you need for adding more volume and movement.
+Don’t believe us?
+Well, the team at Hershesons are on board and they were one of the first UK pioneers of the blow dry menu, so they know a thing or two about hair trends.
 And if the perm is really coming back, we’re HERE.
 FOR.
 IT!